 In August, 2007, 102 received a Notice of Reassessment for a tax liability of approximately \$498 (including accumulated interest) relating to the sale of property by 102 prior to the amalgamation with Electrovaya Corp.
 A final collection notice was received in December, 2007 and a lien was placed by the Ministry of Revenue on Electrovaya Corp's assets in January 2008 as security for the outstanding amount.
 Pursuant to the terms of the share purchase agreement, the former shareholders of 102 were required to indemnify Electrovaya in respect of the full amount, including legal and administrative expenses of any resulting tax liability.
 A settlement agreement was reached between the former shareholders of 102 and the Company and the Board also approved a one-time payment of \$100 by the Company to the Ministry of Finance to finalize the matter.
 Pursuant to the settlement agreement, the tax liability will be repaid to the former shareholders on a prorata basis in the future if the Company earns taxable income.
+During the quarter, all remaining outstanding tax liabilities were paid and the lien placed on Electrovaya Corp's assets was removed.

-During the quarter ended December 31, 2008, the Company paid \$45 (2007- \$52) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
-During the quarter ended December 31, 2008, the Company paid \$78 (2007 - \$59) to the Chief Executive Officer, who is also a controlling shareholder of the Company.
+During the quarter ended March 31, 2009, the Company paid \$48 (2008- \$60) to a director of a wholly owned subsidiary company for services rendered to the Company in his capacity as an executive officer.
+During the quarter ended March 31, 2009, the Company paid \$54 (2008 - \$68) to the Chief Executive Officer, who is also a controlling shareholder of the Company.
 Since the payments to the CEO are fixed and made in Canadian dollars while the Company reports in US dollars, the difference is attributable to the change in exchange rates.

 During the year ended September 30, 2006, the Company was served with a Statement of Claim for \$1,100 by an executive officer related to an automobile accident involving one of the Company-owned automobiles.
 The Company is fully insured for the amount of the claim.
-There was no change during the current quarter.